iamgini/openshift-kubernetes-docker-cheatsheet/README.md

 - svc (service)

 ```
+oc new-app -h                     # list all options and examples
 oc new-app mysql MYSQL_USER=user MYSQL_PASSWORD=pass MYSQL_DATABASE=mydb -l db=mysql
                                   # create a new application
 oc new-app --docker-image=myregistry.example.com/dockers/myapp --name=myapp
                                   # create a new application from private registry
 oc new-app https://github.com/techbeatly/python-hello-world --name=python-hello
                                   # create a new application from source code (s2i)
                                   # -i or --image-stream=[] : Name of an image stream to use in the app
 ```

 How to find registry ?

 ```
 oc get route -n default           # you can see the registry url
 ```

 ## 1.18.
 Get Help

 ```

 # 2. oc help                      # list oc command help options
 ```

 ## 1.19.
 Build from image